Skip to content

 </style>

-init() sets aa-loaded on <html> as its first synchronous step.
-The two timers check for that attribute and bail out if it’s already set.
+init() sets aa-loaded on <html> as its first step; both timers bail if it's already set.

 @keyframes aa-fallback-appear {